johnnymundi/Profile_README/README.md

 - :dna: I'm currently doing a PhD in Genetics where I work with Bioinformatics in the identification of chemosensory receptors in amphibians
 - :snake: I have a solid knowledge of the basics of Python, which is the language that some of my scripts are made of (for automation of simple tasks for my PhD)
-- :japanese_castle: For 3 months I studied Perl with one of the most amazing programmers I've ever met, Dr. Yoshihito Niimura in Miyazaki, Japan (Although he did not see himself as a developer) and this direct work provided many scripts that I used in my PhD and once in a life time experience
+- :japanese_castle: For 3 months I studied Perl with one of the most amazing programmers I've ever met, Dr. Yoshihito Niimura in Miyazaki, Japan (Although he did not see himself as a developer) and this direct work provided many scripts that I used in my PhD and, of course, it was a once in a life time experience
 - :space_invader: I've been working for a year and a half as a full stack developer (Angular/Node/MongDB)
 - :floppy_disk: I'm graduated in Analysis and System Development at Wyden (Estácio de Sá Institute)
 - :desktop_computer: I also like to learn all kinds of new technologies and frameworks!
-Currently, I'm in love with Node.js and trying to consolidate all my knowledge as a Fullstack Web Developer (right know I'm trying to jump from Angular to React)
+Currently, I'm in love with Node.js and trying to consolidate all my knowledge as a Fullstack Web Developer (right know I'm trying to jump from Angular to React and learning Django)
-- :video_game: I have been adventuring myself through the lands of Game Development as well, but I do know I'm still on level 1 :'(
+- :video_game: I have been adventuring myself through the lands of Game Development as well, because I have experience with Lua, but I do know I'm still on level 1 :'(

 ---